levbszabo/CYKParser/README.md

 * The parsing algorithm is tested on a subset of the WSJ treebank dataset.
 Over 10,000 grammar production rules are utilized to produce parse trees for new sentences.
-An example for "The Market is wondering waht General Motors has done." is shown below.
+An example for "The Market is wondering what General Motors has done." is shown below.

 ![Alt text](ParsingExample.JPG)